 The cafe draws a more adult crowd and almost always has an open table.
 The menu boasts reasonably priced classics like eggs, bacon, and hash browns as well as a variety of pancakes and omelets.
 There's also a great selection of organic coffees and teas as well as health-friendly, vegan, and gluten-free options.

 Established in 2003, Lucky's Cafe uses fresh, organic ingredients from the attached Lucky's Market in most of its dishes, making for a truly delicious meal no matter what you order.
 Created by two chefs in Denver, this regional chain of markets and cafes depends on a mantra of providing the best ingredients for chefs and casual cookers in the area.

 06 of 07

 Foolish Craig’s might be the most “Boulder” establishment on this list; nearly everything is made from scratch, with a bevy of ingredients from local suppliers used to make fresh and organic breakfast dishes.
-It’s known for its crepes, many stuffed with the likes of mushrooms, sundried tomatoes, and eggplant.
-There’s also a good selection of omelets and sandwiches.
-Prices are reasonable.
+It’s known for its crepes, many stuffed with the likes of mushrooms, sundried tomatoes, and eggplant, but there’s also a good selection of omelets and sandwiches—all at reasonable prices.

 07 of 07

 The oldest restaurant on the list, Lucile's is housed in a yellow Victorian house at 14th and Pine Streets and has been in business since 1980.
 While it’s expanded over the years to include five locations, the original Boulder spot is the heart and soul of the restaurant.

 Open seven days a week, Lucille's in Boulder serves up a taste of New Orleans with Creole-inspired breakfast dishes.
 The food itself is top notch starting with the big fluffy biscuit and moving on to Southern favorites like the Creole omelet and shrimp and grits.
 Be warned: the portions are huge, and chances are you’ll be needing a to-go box.